What is Satisfactory Academic Progress (SAP)?

 - Minimum credit hour completion rate of 66.6% for both undergraduate and graduate students.

-- We review the transcripts of each student who received aid at the end of each semester.
+- The Office of Financial Aid reviews the transcripts of each student who received aid at the end of each Spring semester.

 - The review includes all semesters of attendance at UNC Charlotte, whether or not financial aid was received.